basic-produce/project/index.md

 ![Overview Tab](assets/Overview_tab.png)

-Below is the basic database relationship, although, in reality, there can be a lot more data involved due to the business demand.
+Below is the basic database relationship, in this case, it's a simple star schema meanwhile in reality, there can be a lot more data involved due to the business demand.

 ![Database Diagram](assets/database_diagram.png)